PriscilaIruela/ADW-OAC-HOLs/Next/README.md

 ## Want to learn more?

-If you enjoy the workshop, give me a star on Github: [click here](https://github.com/PriscilaIruela/ADW-OAC-HOLs)!
+If you have enjoyed the workshop, give me a star on Github: [click here](https://github.com/PriscilaIruela/ADW-OAC-HOLs)!
 ![Github start](../images/gthib_start.png)

 Please, help us to improve.
 [Create an issue](https://github.com/PriscilaIruela/ADW-OAC-HOLs/issues) if you think something is not quite right.